syseleven/grav-docs-metakube/pages/03.addons/10.metakube-vault/default.en.md

 ## Getting root token and unseal keys

-After the installation of the add-on you can get the Vault root token and unseal key with our secret sharing service `secrets.syseleven.de`.
-You can get a one-time link to fetch them with:
+After the installation of the Add-On you can retrive the Vault root token and unseal key with our secret sharing service `secrets.syseleven.de`.
+You recieve a one-time link to fetch them with:

 ```bash
 kubectl get secret -n syseleven-vault initial-keys -o "jsonpath={.data.link}" | base64 --decode
 ```

 These tokens should be kept in a secure location.
+We cannot recreate them for you.
+If lost you will not be able to access your data.

 ## Accessing the Vault UI

-You can reach the Vault Web UI from the Cluster Detail Page.
-In addition to the standard SysEleven authentication, you have to log into Vault itself as well, either with a root Token or with any other authentication method that you can set up.
+You can reach the Vault Web UI from the cluster detail page.
+In addition to the standard SysEleven authentication, you have to log into Vault itself as well, either with a root token or with any other authentication method that you can setup.

 For more information see [Auth Methods](https://www.vaultproject.io/docs/auth/index.html).